gbrault/gistfiles/knex/sql.md

 #Purpose

-Install and flow, nodes documentation to browse an sqlite database in node-red
+Install, flow and nodes documentation to browse an sqlite database in node-red

 #Result